fastnear/intents-terminal-explorer/COMMIT_GUIDE.md

 All commands assume you are in the repository root.
 They intentionally mirror README sections so reviewers can reproduce results verbatim.

-> Ensure the README prerequisites are satisfied (`rustup toolchain install 1.89.0` and `rustup target add wasm32-unknown-unknown --toolchain 1.89.0`).
-Without the wasm target the web build and Trunk pipeline will fail with `can't find crate for 'std'`.
+> Ensure the README prerequisites are satisfied (`rustup toolchain install 1.89.0`, `rustup target add wasm32-unknown-unknown --toolchain 1.89.0`, and the `cargo fetch` cache warm-up).
+Without the wasm target the web build and Trunk pipeline will fail with `can't find crate for 'std'`, and without the fetch step offline builds will error out when registry access is unavailable.

 ```bash
 # Native terminal app